Murray Cod (2020)

 Indigenous | Unknown | Unknown | Unknown | Unknown | Unknown |

-Recreational | Unknown | Unknown | 397 941 individual Murray Cod, with ~8 per cent of these harvested. | Unknown | Unknown |
+Recreational | Unknown | Unknown | 397,941 individual Murray Cod, with approximately 8% of these harvested., Unknown | Unknown | Unknown |

-Commercial (management methods) Murray Cod captured by the Lakes and Coorong Fishery are currently protected under South Australian fishing regulations.
+Commercial (Management Methods).
+Murray Cod captured by the Lakes and Coorong Fishery are currently protected under South Australian fishing regulations.

-Indigenous (management methods) Indigenous fishers who can satisfy the requirements of the Native Title Act 1993 (Cth) in relation to their connection to the specific area or waters may take sufficient Murray Cod to satisfy their customary, non-commercial domestic needs in South Australia and Queensland.
+Indigenous (Management Methods).
+Indigenous fishers who can satisfy the requirements of the Native Title Act 1993 (Cth) in relation to their connection to the specific area or waters may take sufficient Murray Cod to satisfy their customary, non-commercial domestic needs in South Australia and Queensland.
 Indigenous fishers who do not satisfy these requirements are subject to the standard recreational bag limits, size limits and closures.

-Queensland – Indigenous (management methods) for more information see https://www.daf.qld.gov.au/business-priorities/fisheries/traditional-fishing
+Queensland – Indigenous (Management Methods).
+For more information see: https://www.daf.qld.gov.au/business-priorities/fisheries/traditional-fishing

+Victoria – Indigenous Fishing.
 A person who identifies as Aboriginal or Torres Strait Islander is exempt from the need to obtain a Victorian recreational fishing licence, provided they comply with all other rules that apply to recreational fishers, including rules on equipment, catch limits, size limits and restricted areas.
-Traditional (non-commercial) fishing activities that are carried out by members of a traditional owner group entity under an agreement pursuant to Victoria’s
+Traditional (non-commercial) fishing activities that are carried out by members of a traditional owner group entity under an agreement pursuant to Victoria’s Traditional Owner Settlement Act 2010 are also exempt from the need to hold a recreational fishing licence, subject to any conditions outlined in the agreement.
+Native title holders are also exempt from the need to obtain a recreational fishing licence under the provisions of the Commonwealth’s Native Title Act 1993.

 References